 LaBella’s recently opened Albany office is only one way the firm is active in the region.
 Our University Heights Microgrid project was recently approved for Phase 2 funding by the New York State Energy Research and Development Authority (NYSERDA) as part of the NY Prize Microgrid competition!
 The University Heights project is one of 11 projects selected to advance to Phase 2 funding (out of 83 Phase 1 projects).
+(NYSERDA)

 This innovative project seeks to create an independent network of electricity end-users and Distributed Energy Resources (DERs) in a grid constrained area of downtown Albany.
 In Phase 2 our team will complete a detailed engineering and economic analysis for a microgrid encompassing five major sites in University Heights, Albany: